 Let’s be honest, money is the best motivator when it comes to choosing a career path.
 And if it is an important factor for you, as well, listed are the top 10 highest paying jobs in India (in no particular order).
 This list is updated in 2021 and irrespective of your work level, beginner/entry-level, or middle level, these will help you decide the direction you want to go in next and help you find the best jobs in India.
 Let’s get into the highest paid jobs in India.

-- The highest-paying jobs in India are basically in Healthcare, Data Industry, BFSI, and Marketing.
+- The highest-paying jobs in India are basically in Information Technology, Healthcare, Data Industry, BFSI, and Marketing.

 - The average salary range of most of the top jobs in these sectors ranges between Rs.
 7 – 15 LPA, with the highest salaries going as high as Rs.
 20 – 40 LPA.